NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/maxtext/README.md

 [MaxText](https://github.com/google/maxtext) is high performance scalable LLM framework by Google written in Python and JAX.
 We support the upstream maxtext and have containers that can support the MaxText main branch out-of-the-box.
 While training, we strongly recommend to use propoer XLA flags pointed below.

 ## Hardware and Software Specifications
-Functionality and performance have been validated on NVIDIA DGX H100 (8x H100 80G) nodes; for details, please refer to the `results and config`section below.
-We provide both singlenode and multinode pre-training support.
+Functionality and performance have been validated on NVIDIA DGX H100 (8x H100 80G) nodes; We provide both singlenode and multinode pre-training support.
 If running on a machine with less than 80G memory, some of the default configurations may run out of memory; if you run out of memory and have more GPUs available, increase your GPU count and decrease your batch size per GPU.

 The [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) is required to run the subsequent commands with GPU support.
 Ensure the NVIDIA Container Toolkit is installed before proceeding.